 Eight UNSW CATS rooms were upgraded to modern teaching provisions, with five ‘high tech’ classrooms with student ‘pod’ arrangements.
 Each pod was allocated a fully connected display station for remote teaching and video conferences.

 Three classrooms were designated ‘low tech’, providing a traditional approach to teaching but with provision for future upgrading and connectivity.

-Originally these communal areas were ill-lit and dated in look and feel.
-Furniture was inconsistent and irregularly placed, creating awkward and inefficiently used student zones.
-Furniture was regularly moved and removed, resulting in a ‘makeshift’ look and feel where no-one wished to linger.
+Originally the communal areas were ill-lit and dated, furniture was inconsistent and irregularly placed, creating awkward and inefficiently used student zones.

 Selected finishes were contemporary and sophisticated in tone – timber, bronze, chocolate greys and rich browns.
 Highlights were introduced through crisp coloured wall panels, to lead the eye through the corridors into the student led space.